Introduction to evolution: Natural selection

 Observations of variations in animals and plants formed the basis of the theory of natural selection.
 For example, Darwin observed that orchids and insects have a close relationship that allows the pollination of the plants.
 He noted that orchids have a variety of structures that attract insects, so that pollen from the flowers gets stuck to the insects' bodies.
 In this way, insects transport the pollen from a male to a female orchid.
 In spite of the elaborate appearance of orchids, these specialised parts are made from the same basic structures that make up other flowers.
 In his book, Fertilisation of Orchids (1862), Darwin proposed that the orchid flowers were adapted from pre-existing parts, through natural selection.

 Darwin was still researching and experimenting with his ideas on natural selection when he received a letter from Alfred Russel Wallace describing a theory very similar to his own.
 This led to an immediate joint publication of both theories.
 Both Wallace and Darwin saw the history of life like a family tree, with each fork in the tree's limbs being a common ancestor.
 The tips of the limbs represented modern species and the branches represented the common ancestors that are shared amongst many different species.
 To explain these relationships, Darwin said that all living things were related, and this meant that all life must be descended from a few forms, or even from a single common ancestor.
 He called this process descent with modification.

 Darwin published his theory of evolution by natural selection in On the Origin of Species in 1859.
 His theory means that all life, including humanity, is a product of continuing natural processes.
-The implication that all life on Earth has a common ancestor has met with objections from some religious groups.
+The implication that all life on Earth has a common ancestor has been met with objections from some religious groups.
 Their objections are in contrast to the level of support for the theory by more than 99 percent of those within the scientific community today.

 Natural selection is commonly equated with survival of the fittest, but this expression originated in Herbert Spencer's Principles of Biology in 1864, five years after Charles Darwin published his original works.
 Survival of the fittest describes the process of natural selection incorrectly, because natural selection is not only about survival and it is not always the fittest that survives.